Xiao Jun: Yan'an and Harbin

-In 1942, he was the first to speak at the Yan'an Forum after Mao's opening statement.
+In 1942, motivated by a campaign to criticize sectarianism in the Chinese Communist Party, which encouraged party organs to listen to non-party members,Liberation Daily published his essay On 'Love' and 'Patience' towards Comraades, which was revised by Mao.
+This same year, he was the first to speak at the Yan'an Forum after Mao's opening statement.

 He returned to Harbin in 1946, where he was chosen to edit and write for the Cultural Gazette (文化報), a journal he started under party patronage in 1947 on the anniversary of the May Fourth Movement.
 His writings quickly drew the ire of many of the top level cadres at Yan'an whom he criticized for their pedantic treatment of the people, equating them one time to clowns who try to hypnotize their gullible audiences.
 His prestige however gained him a degree of immunity from punitive actions for over a year at which time a number of articles appeared attacking Xiao for his simplistic anti-Japanese nationalism and political immaturity for not engaging socialist class struggle.
 "Criticism meetings" soon followed, and the Central Committee of the Chinese Communist Party decided to send Xiao to work with coal miners in Fushun, Liaoning.

 People's Republic era and death

 He began writing again professionally in the 1950s in Beijing.
 His period of hardship in the mines inspired Wuyue de kuangshan (五月的礦山, Mine in May).
 He also published his letters between himself and Lu Xun and Xiao Hong and finished Di san dai.

 His writing came to an end in 1957 when he was labeled a rightist.
+Under this campaign, his essay On 'Love' and 'Patience' towards Comrades, along with Wang Shiwei's Wild Lilies and Ding Ling's Thoughts on International Working Women's Day, were republished in a Special Re-Criticism Issue as an example of the "great poisonous weeds" written by Rightists intellectuals.

 He was imprisoned during the Cultural Revolution, but rehabilitated in 1979 after which he became active again in literary circles until he died due to health complications in 1988.